Joram van Klaveren

 Joram Jaron van Klaveren (born 23 January 1979) is a Dutch politician.
 As a member of the Party for Freedom he was an MP from 17 June 2010 until 21 March 2014.
 He subsequently was an independent until his term in office ended on 23 March 2017.
 He focused on matters of desegregation, employment-to-population ratio, egalitarianism and emancipation.
 From 24 March 2011 until 11 June 2014, he also was a member of the States-Provincial of Flevoland.
-He became well-known for anti-Muslim comments.
+He became well known for anti-Muslim comments.
 In October 2018, he converted to Islam halfway through writing an anti-Islam book.
 After becoming a Muslim, he decided to rededicate his book to his search for religiosity and the subsequent conversion to Islam.
-His book titled Apostate: From Christianity to Islam in times of sécularisation and terror was published in both Dutch and English.
+His book titled Apostate: From Christianity to Islam in Times of Secularisation and Terror was published in both Dutch and English.

 Biography

 Van Klaveren was born on 23 January 1979 in Amsterdam.
 He was raised as a Reformed Liberated Christian, studied religious studies at VU University Amsterdam and has worked as an educator.

 From March 2006 to June 2009, he was a member of the municipal council of Almere on behalf of the People's Party for Freedom and Democracy.
 In the 2010 general election, he was elected into the House of Representatives on behalf of the Party for Freedom.
-Beside that, he has also been a member of the States of Flevoland since the 2011 provincial elections.
+He has also been a member of the States of Flevoland since the 2011 provincial elections.

-In 2009, Van Klaveren was convicted for driving under the influence and refusing a sobriety test.
+In 2009, van Klaveren was convicted for driving under the influence and refusing a sobriety test.

-On 21 March 2014, Van Klaveren announced that he would leave the Party for Freedom, as he no longer agreed with the party's course.
+On 21 March 2014, van Klaveren announced that he would leave the Party for Freedom, as he no longer agreed with the party's course.
 Controversial comments on the Moroccan minority in the Netherlands by party leader Geert Wilders after the 2014 local elections played part in this decision.
 Van Klaveren continued as an independent MP.
 In May 2014, Joram van Klaveren, together with Louis Bontes and Johan Driessen, founded a new conservative political party called For the Netherlands (VNL).

-After failing to get reelected during the 2017 general election because VNL did not secure a single seat, Van Klaveren's term in the House formally ended on 23 March 2017.
+After failing to get reelected during the 2017 general election because VNL did not secure a single seat, van Klaveren's term in the House formally ended on 23 March 2017.
 Subsequently, he became a commentator in April 2017 for the daily radio show Dit is de Dag, produced by Christian public broadcaster EO.
 According to presenter Tijs van den Brink, he was hired because he represented conservative and right-wing Christians.